 March 25, 2017

-Ninety-four attendees gathered at the Philadelphia History Museum to participate in Al-Bustan’s first (DIS)PLACED Public Forum.
+More than a hundred people gathered at the Philadelphia History Museum to participate in Al-Bustan’s first (DIS)PLACED Public Forum.
 The event was the first of three public forums intended to start conversations about displacement and identity while sharing the stories collected for the (DIS)PLACED Project.
 The afternoon included presentations and small-group conversations, as well as informal mingling.
 With the focus on “arrival” in people’s experiences of (dis)placement, the activities became a platform for sharing stories, listening, and learning from one another.

 As attendees arrived, they were asked to mark their first memory of “arrival” in Philadelphia with a yellow sticker.
 The yellow dots grew more and more abundant across the city map covering the Main Gallery floor — marking the here and now.
 With the first activity underway and everyone checked-in, the room was full and buzzing with people introducing themselves to each other and exploring the lay of the city map.
 Writer Ann de Forest and photographer Dave Tavani introduced the project and their work to date in compiling 9 profiles.
 Charles Croce, Executive Director and CEO of the Museum, and Kristen Froehlich, Director of the Collection & Exhibitions, welcomed everyone and recounted the story of the building, the Museum, and how this Forum contributes to an understanding of the history of the city and experiences of (dis)placement.